 Last 2 months 45% of granted benefit

-If an employee was caring for a child (up to 18 years) prior to obtaining unemployed status, or regained work capacity after having a disability, the employee’s granted benefits will be 60% of the double amount of the state social insurance benefit in effect on the day when the unemployment benefit is claimed.
-Currently this is EUR 76.84 per month for the first 2 months (state social security benefit EUR 64,03 x 2 x 60% = EUR 76,84), and accordingly to the algorithm mentioned above the amount decreases for next months.
+If an employee was caring for a child (up to 18 years) before obtaining unemployed status or regained work capacity after having a disability, the employee’s granted benefits will be 60% of the double amount of the state social insurance benefit in effect on the day when the unemployment benefit is claimed.
+Currently, this is EUR 76.84 per month for the first 2 months (state social security benefit EUR 64,03 x 2 x 60% = EUR 76,84).
+According to the algorithm mentioned above, the amount decreases for subsequent months.

 Supplementary Employee Benefits

-Sickness benefits may be claimed by socially insured persons.
-Benefits are granted if an employee or self-employed person does not show up for work or cannot perform his or her job, and as a result, loses income due to the following reasons:
+Socially insured persons may claim sickness benefits.
+Benefits are granted if an employee or self-employed person does not show up for work or cannot perform their job and, as a result, loses income due to the following reasons: